TeoGia/offsec-training/index.md

 ---
 ---
 # Welcome to my OSCP training blog
-A while ago, I decided to take the OSCP exam, I also decided to get my hands dirty with vulnerable VMs.
+A while ago, I decided to take the OSCP exam, I also decided to get my hands dirty with some vulnerable VMs for practice.

 I created this page as learning material/practice for fellow geeks that would like to take the OSCP exam.